 The Public Health team at Nottinghamshire County Council works closely with experts and partners across the region, supporting businesses and the community to build resilience to both the health and economic effects caused by outbreaks of Covid-19.
 The information provided below can help you to prevent and, if necessary, manage an outbreak in the workplace.

-Factories, plants and warehouses must ensure they are COVID-secure.
-This information aims to provide advice to ensure your business can operate in a safe way and explain where to get further help and support to protect yourself, your staff and your customers during the ongoing coronavirus pandemic.
+This information provides advice to safeguard your business and explains where to get further help and support to protect yourself, your staff, and your customers during the ongoing coronavirus pandemic.

 This section covers:

 - Supporting workers to stay at home when needed